 Don’t isolate yourself.
 Check in with your colleagues and clients, have a videoconference or a phone call every now and then and make sure to have social breaks.
 There is no coffee machine or water cooler to chat by when you work from home, but using some of the tools I listed above, such as slack, you can stay more connected to other people working from their own homes.
 Ultimately, meeting colleagues or personal friends for a coffee and a chat are the best way to stay connected.
 Remote doesn’t need to be lonely unless you prefer it that way!

 If you want more advice to work remotely I can recommend Remote, the book made by Jason Fried and DHH at 37Signals.
+Another great book about this topic is The Year Without Pants.
 I also recommend you check out the site presenting the state of remote work in 2020 made by the guys at Buffer.

-I hope this was help and I wish you a good time working remotely.
-If you have any questions, don’t hesitate to reach out to me or to use the comments below.
+I hope this was helpful and I wish you a good time working remotely!